Running Composer and npm scripts with deployment via SCP in GitLab CI/CD

 How to deploy

-As we stated above, we need to deploy the build folder from the Docker image to our server.
-To do so, we create a new job:
+To deploy the build folder from the Docker image to your server, create a new job:

 stage_deploy: